hoodsr/hoodsr.github.io/_portfolio/myoffcampus.md

 ---
 title: "MyOffCampus"
-excerpt: "This app allows students to rate and review landlords and properties, search for somewhere they are thinking about living, or save a landlord or location they are interested in for later."
+excerpt: "This app allows students to review landlords and properties, search for somewhere they're interested in living, or save a landlord or location for later."
 author_profile: false
 header:
   image: myoffcampus-1.png